sprucelabsai/developer.spruce.ai/schemas/index.md

 ## Define
 A location, a schedule, an appointment, or even a button; all these things exist outside of skill and information about them may be shared between skills.
-By creating and sharing definitions, we all benefit from the awareness eachother brings to the platform.
+By creating and sharing definitions, we all benefit from the awareness each other brings to the platform.

 ## Validate